 I can put together a fresh burrito and microwave it quicker than I can deconstruct and properly reheat one, so why bother?

-I can deal with a little soggy lettuce but I try to avoid the need of reheating a burrito in the first place.
+I can deal with a little soggy lettuce and warm sour cream but I try to avoid the need to reheat a burrito in the first place.

 Here’s what we do at my house when I serve burritos: